 Ridesharing services also differ from other transportation networks in the sense that the drivers employed are not classified as full employees.
 Instead, they are designated as independent contractors.
 Although ridesharing services establish certain criteria that drivers must meet, there are still some grey areas, including those related to insurance and liability in the event of an accident.

 This has led to certain state initiatives, like those in California and Nevada, which further detail requirements for drivers in ridesharing organizations.
 These mandates cover some fundamental safety measures, including requirements for all drivers to have a valid state business license and that a vehicle that is less than eight years old.

 If you or someone you know have been injured in an accident while riding with a ridesharing service, like Lyft or Uber, it is important to contact an attorney as soon as possible, as you may be eligible to file a personal injury claim.
 Such claims can help address the many financial challenges that come with personal injury.

-That’s where the legal team at the law office of Bertoldo, Baker, Carter & Smith Law Firm come in.
+That’s where the legal team at the law office of Bertoldo, Baker, Carter, Smith & Cullen Law Firm come in.
 Our firm specializes exclusively in assisting victims of accidents and personal injury and can provide the in-depth, supportive legal representation you need on the road to recovery.
 We have a great deal of experience in handling personal injury matters, including those involving ridesharing services, and can work with you to devise a strategy that yields a favorable settlement or result – in as little time as possible.